serg987/MiRouterTranslationProxy/readme.md

 ### Setting up router's IP
 Usually, Xiaomi router responds to miwifi.com address.
 Check if it works in your local network.
 This address is set up by default.
-If for any reason this does not work for you, the IP address of the router should be set up as an environment variable `MI_ROUTER_IP` before starting the server.
+If for any reason (router in AP mode for example) this does not work for you, the IP address of the router should be set up as an environment variable `MI_ROUTER_IP` before starting the server.

 Locally in Windows you can do it by
 ```commandline